 Supporting App Clips:

-Additional steps to properly support app clips.
+Additional steps to properly support App Clips.

-The standard SDK is used within your app clip (no special variant of the SDK is needed for an app clip).
+The standard SDK is used within your app clip app (no special variant of the SDK is needed for an app clip).

-In order to properly support user and attribution flow between the app clip and full app, the following steps must be taken:
+In order to properly support user and attribution flow between the app clip and full app, the following steps must be taken.

-- Create Two App GUIDs.
+Create Two App GUIDs:

+You will need to provide an app group identifier string which facilitates shared storage between the app clip and full app.
 To accomplish this, in Xcode under the project Signing & Capabilities, add a new capability for App Groups if you do not have one already using the plus button.
 For the new identifier, start with your app’s bundle identifier and then prefix it with group. and suffix it with .kochava.
-Provide this identifier to the SDK by setting KVAAppGroups.shared.deviceAppGroupIdentifierString to the new App Group identifier you created.
-It is important that if you set KVAAppGroups.shared.deviceAppGroupIdentifierString that you do so prior to ever working with parent class KVATracker.
+Provide this identifier to the SDK prior to starting the SDK.
 This identifier must be the same between the app clip and full app.

 NOTE: The SDK detects your app clip by looking for the bundle identifier’s default .clip suffix.
 If your app clip does not use the default .clip suffix, you must also set KVAAppGroups.shared.appClipBool to true immediately following setting KVAAppGroups.shared.deviceAppGroupIdentifierString within the app clip code (not the full app).